jellevervloessem/PhoneNumberFormatPCF/README.md

 ### Configure the control

 This control requires at least 1 field on the entity to store the Country Code.
-When a record is opened it will defualt the country code to "US" but that could be changed.
+When a record is opened it will defualt the country code to "BE" but that could be changed.

 ### Screenshots